Fuzigish

-Fuzigish (/ˈfʌziˌɡɪʃ/ FUZZ-ee-gish) is a South african ska punk band from Gauteng, South Africa, established in 1997.
-They are noted for their high energy performances and have released five full-length albums and one compilation since their inception.
+Fuzigish (/ˈfʌziˌɡɪʃ/ FUZZ-ee-gish) is a South African ska punk band from Johannesburg, established in 1997.
+They are noted for their high energy performances and have released six full-length albums and one compilation since their inception.
 The band retain a strong DIY ethos, having released all their albums independently through their own Red Ambulance record label, as well as setting up Punk Safari, their own touring company.